 Triathlons are rarely held in a pool, and there are so many aspects of open-water swimming that cannot be mastered in a chlorinated rectangle.
-The old adage, “Train as you race,” somehow gets forgotten when it comes to swimming, so if you want to get better faster, it’s time to head out and find some natural water.
+The old adage of “train as you race” somehow gets forgotten when it comes to swimming, and because of it, some triathletes find themselves in open water for the first time of the season (or ever) on race day.
+Don’t let that be the case for you!
+As the weather warms up, plan to head out and find some natural water.

 Know Before You Go

-- A bright colored cap or safer-swimmer buoy for visibility
+- A brightly colored cap or safer-swimmer buoy for visibility

 - A partner or group of other swimmers for safety